Dardana/ts-compression-eval/README.md

 - **Pandas**: For storing results and reading in data.
 - **Matplotlib**: For plotting, if you want to reproduce the figures.
 - **Numpy**: Required for numerical computations and handling datasets.
+- **Sklearn**: Required for various machine learning utilities, such as preprocessing and evaluation, used in experiments.

 ### Datasets
 - **MSRC-12**: Kinect readings as subjects performed various actions.
 Link: [MSRC-12 Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=52283?from=https://research.microsoft.com/en-us/um/cambridge/projects/msrc12/&type=exact)